Smurphy000/Smurphy000.github.io/content/portfolio.md

 ### [Delta Viewer](https://github.com/Smurphy000/delta-viewer) - Actively Developing

-- **Description:** Delta Viewer is an application for connecting to storage backends containing Delta tables and providing a managable interface for non-technical users to interact with table metadata and transactions.
+- **Description:** Delta Viewer is an application for connecting to storage backends containing Delta tables and providing a managable interface for users to interact with table metadata and transactions.

 ## Open Source